braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/amazon_personalize/amazon_personalize.md

 ## Integrating results with Braze

 With the created model and recommendations campaign, you are ready to run a Braze campaign for your users using Content Cards and Connected Content.
 Before running a Braze campaign, you must create a service that can serve these recommendations through an API.
-You can follow [Step 3 in the workshop article][1] to deploy the service using AWS services.
+You can follow [step 3 in the workshop article][1] to deploy the service using AWS services.
 You can also deploy your own independent backend service that provides the recommendations.

 Let's run a Content Card campaign with the first recommended item from the list.<br><br>
 In the examples below, we are going to query